flux-eco/.github/profile/README.md

 # flux-eco

-flux-eco components are developed by
+flux-eco components are maintened and developed by
 - fluxlabs.ch
 - medi.ch